sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab1.md

 1. On the **Action Secret/New secret** tab, add the following:

     - Name : **AZURE_CREDENTIALS (1)**
-    - Secret: **paste the previously copied  JSON object (2)** (GitHub is able to keep multiple secrets under same name, used by  [azure/login](https://github.com/Azure/login) action )
+    - Secret: **paste the previously copied  JSON object (2)** (GitHub can keep multiple secrets under the same name, used by  [azure/login](https://github.com/Azure/login) action )
     - Click on **Add secret  (3)**.
 Now GitHub Actions will be able to reference the service principal, using the repository secret.

       ![Import ADO org to Sonarcloud](images/dev17.png)

 ### Task 2: Modify and execute the GitHub workflow

-In this task, you will modify the given GitHub workflow and execute it to deploy the solution in your own subscription.
+In this task, you will modify the given GitHub workflow and execute it to deploy the solution in your subscription.

 1. Navigate to your **eShopOnWeb** GitHub repository.